 And the already space-crunched surfaces in your home will be teeming with stuff.
 What's the solution?
 Begin by clearing out what you can, finding a place for what's left, and creating a system for organizing the new things that come through your doors.
 It's the secret to an organized home.

-To decide what to keep and what to discard, ask yourself the following questions:
+To decide what to keep and what to discard for a more organized home, ask yourself these questions:

 If you've answered "no" to all of these questions, congratulate yourself.
-You've identified something you can eliminate in order to rid your home of clutter.
+You've identified something you can eliminate to create an organized home.

 If you can bear to live without the item, put it in the proper box or bag.
 Make a list of any large furnishings to be removed or relocated.

 When your boxes or bags are brimming, or you've given the area a thorough once-over, return displaced items to their proper rooms.

 As your walls and floors begin to reappear, take a good look around the room, and consider how to organize the keepers.
 Items should take up residence where they are most convenient for you instead of where they are traditionally kept.